Allisterh/Credit_financial_cycle_HPCredit/Paper/Rmarkdown/_book/4_Empirical_Results.md

 		In this following section, I will apply the unobserved components model to data from 2 countries: US and UK.

-Choosing priors from an estimated VAR(2) regression on HP filtered cycle and trend series.
+Choosing **the initial values** from an estimated VAR(2) regression on HP filtered cycle and trend series.
 The following likelihood function weights are selected in a manner that they make the decomposed series most stable.

 %
 %		\begin{landscape}